 Are there other ways to get out of jail?

 Yes.
-You can hire a bail bondsman for approximately 10% of the bond amount (+ co-signers) or pay the entire bond amount in cash - which is returned, minus a fee, when the case is over.
+You can hire a bail bondsman for approximately 10% of the bond amount (+ co-signers).
+This money is never returned.
+You can also pay the entire bond amount in cash.
+If you pay the entire bond amount to the Travis County Sheriff, it will be returned, minus a fee, when the case is over.

 Should I talk to an attorney before I hire a bail bondsman?